 The onboard audio CODEC may be enabled or disabled using all of these jumpers.
-Disable the onboard audio CODEC if you are using an ISA or PCI audio card on any of the expansion slots or a primary AMR on the AMR slot.
-If using an ISA or PCI audio expansion card, Onboard AC'97 Audio Controller in 4.4.2 I/O Device Configuration of the BIOS must also be disabled.
+Disable the onboard audio CODEC if you are using an ISA or PCI audio card on any of the expansion slots or a primary AMR on the AMR slot (see AMR Slot later in this section).
+If using an ISA or PCI audio expansion card, Onboard AC97 Audio Controller in 4.4.2 I/O Device Configuration must also be disabled.